ThorQin/thor-validation/README.md

 **NOTE:**

-**Usually We Won't Specify Any Custom Message, Because the Builtin Message Will Show More Detailed Info to Us**
+**Usually we won't specify any custom message, because the builtin error message will provide more detailed info to us.**

 ---